 1. Switch Off Screen Updating to Make VBA Code Run Faster

 Keeping screen updates on will make your VBA code slow.
-Because each time VBA inserts data to the worksheet it reloads the screen image.
+Because each time VBA inserts data into the worksheet it reloads the screen image.
 For that, you have to switch off the screen updates.

 Application.ScreenUpdating = FALSE

-Furthermore, you can use the following code for switching on the Screen updating.
+Furthermore, you can use the following code for switching on the Screen Updating.